nicolewhite/algebra.js/index.md

 # <a name="latex"></a> LaTeX

 Make things pretty with LaTeX.
-All classes have a `.tex()` method for rendering LaTeX.
+All classes have a `.toTex()` method for rendering LaTeX.
 Combining this with [KaTeX](https://github.com/Khan/KaTeX), for example, is easy.

 ## <a name="latex-tutorial-like-example"></a> Tutorial-Like Example